/

 The verdict

-Choose Attio if you want a modern, AI-native CRM with a data model you can shape yourself, set up in days, run by your own team.
+Choose Attio if you want a modern, AI-native CRM with a data model shaped to your motion, live in days, and run day to day by your own team with no admin tax.
 Because it scales from a free plan to a full Enterprise tier with SSO and volume pricing, it carries you from your first hire through Series B without a re-platform.
 That describes the large majority of early-stage companies.

 Choose Salesforce if you are mid-market or enterprise with complex or regulated processes, you need the deepest reporting and the biggest ecosystem, and you have the budget and the people to implement and administer it.